 We lift Jesus high above our circumstances, in recognition of the fact that there is power in our worship.
 We also recognise that God gives us the victory when we praise him.
-When we lift our hands in praise and adoration to God then we will have victory over every situation that comes to test us.
-There is power when we worship and offer praise to God.
-Our worship takes our eyes off the difficulty and circumstances and places our trust and focus on God.
-Hands raised towards God in complete surrender as we accept that we do not have the power to fight this battle on our own.
+When we lift our hands in praise and adoration to God, we will have victory over every situation that comes to test us.
+There is power when we worship and offer praises to God.
+As depicted with our hands raised towards Him in complete surrender, we accept that we do not have the power to fight this battle on our own.
 In thanksgiving to our Jehovah most high, we invite God into our difficulties.

-We adore him as Lord and King and hail him as our Prince of Peace who overthrows kingdoms and causes our enemies to flee.
+We adore him as Lord and King and hail him as our Prince of Peace, who overthrows kingdoms and causes our enemies to flee.
 Our faithful God who has never lost a battle and who always causes us to triumph.
 “And I, if I be lifted up from the earth, will draw all men unto me” (John 12:32).

 6 thoughts on “Victory When We Worship”